 t’s that time of year again, when the sun splits the sky, and our kids face into months and months of having no particular place to go.

-To go with all the months and months of lockdown, which officially left them with no particular place to go.
+To go with all those months and months of lockdown, which officially left them with no particular place to go for two years.

 So, if you want to make sure that this summertime your living is easy, check out our extensive round-up of groovy summer camps hitting town over the coming months.

-As always, this list will continue to grow as the sun gets higher and higher in the sky – so, come back, y’all, if you don’t quite find what you’re looking for first time round.
-And if you have a summer camp, let us know firstname.lastname@example.org.
+As always, this list will continue to grow as the sun gets higher and higher in the sky.
+So, come back, y’all, if you don’t quite find what you’re looking for first time round.
+And if you have a summer camp, let us know on email here.

-For kids who like to let their imagination run away with them, this year the Coastal Art Studio tucked away down at a Greystones seafront cul de sac have not one but eight summer camps to choose from.
-Head honcho Genevieve has two six-day camps for kids 10+, running from Monday July 25th and August 8th, whilst her daughter, Sophie, caters for kids 5-to-7yrs in the mornings and 8-to-10yrs in the afternoon for three five-day summer camps starting July 18th, August 1st and August 15th.
+COASTAL ART STUDIOS For kids who like to let their imagination run away with them, this year the Coastal Art Studio tucked away down at a Greystones seafront cul de sac have not one but eight summer camps to choose from.
+Head honcho Genevieve has four five-day camps for kids 10+, running through July and August, whilst her daughter, Sophie, caters for kids 5-to-7yrs in the mornings and 8-to-10yrs in the afternoon for three five-day summer camps starting July 10th, July 31st and August 14th.
 You can check out the full details here.

-Running from Monday July 4th to Friday 8th at St Patrick’s NS, the East Coast Academy of Performing Arts’ summer camp will bring out the megastar in your kid.
+EAST COAST ACADEMY OF PERFORMING ARTS Running from Tuesday August 8th to Friday 11th at Swann Hall, the East Coast Academy of Performing Arts’ summer camp will bring out the megastar in your kid.
 You have been warned.
 As well as the usual singing, dancing and acting there will also be arts & crafts, games and a great big treasure hunt.
 More info here.

 Other summer camps usually happening in Greystones include Little Lingua, SaranB Dance & Fitness, Action Arts, The Cool Food School, Sporting Greystones, The Art Studio, Junior Musicals Theatre School and Kids Club Ireland.